Zoo of Correlation Inequalities in Holography and Beyond: Introduction

-This type of quantum correlations beyond entanglement is captured by quantum discord as we will review later in this paper.
-While the primary focus of this paper is information theoretic properties of this quantity in AdS/CFT and its boundary dual, it is worth noting that there is a physical motivation to study discord apart from entanglement not just because it is a broader notion of quantum correlation.
-In scenarios involving decoherence, including thermalization or the infall of measurement devices into black holes or inflating cosmologies, discord reveals aspects of quantum correlations that entanglement fails to track~\cite{Nambu:2011ae,Matsumura:2020uyg,Mori:2025gqe}.\\
+This type of quantum correlation beyond entanglement is captured by quantum discord \cite{PhysRevLett.88.017901} as we will review later in this paper.
+While the primary focus of this paper is information theoretic properties of this quantity in AdS/CFT and its boundary dual, it is worth noting that there is a physical motivation to study discord aside from its entanglement properties.
+For example in scenarios involving decoherence, including thermalization or the infall of measurement devices into black holes or inflating cosmologies, discord reveals aspects of quantum correlations that entanglement fails to track~\cite{Nambu:2011ae,Matsumura:2020uyg,Mori:2025gqe}.\\

 Recently, one of the authors proposed bulk duals for classical and quantum correlations~\cite{Mori:2024gwe}, where classical correlation is defined by locally accessible information and quantum correlation is defined by discord.
-Both are conjectured to admit bulk duals in terms of the EWCS.
-The study indicates that there exist classical and quantum correlation in holography and the latter always exceeds entanglement.
+Both are conjectured to admit bulk duals in terms of the EWCS and RT formula.
+Moreover the study indicates that there exists both classical and quantum correlation in holography, with the latter always exceeding entanglement.
 The difference between holographic discord and entanglement turns out to be related to distillable entanglement and tripartite entanglement.
 In addition, while the reflected entropy itself is not a correlation measure~\cite{Hayden:2023yij}, it was shown that it composes the classical and quantum correlation-like quantities when it is combined with entropies.
 This motivates us to ask: is there any characteristic behavior of holographic correlation quantities?
 Do these obey some basic information theoretic inequalities like monotonicity and monogamy?